-Our shared policy, closely co-constructed with national research partners, is to develop excellence in fundamental and disciplinary research, by promoting the emergence of innovative and high-risk projects, by providing modern support infrastructures, and by encouraging transdisciplinary and partnership research to address the societal challenges of today and tomorrow in relation to the major transitions: environmental, digital and global health.
+Our shared policy, jointly built in close cooperation with national research partners, is to develop fundamental and disciplinary research excellence, by promoting the emergence of innovative high-risk projects, by providing modern support infrastructures, and by encouraging cross-disciplinary and partner-oriented research to address the societal challenges of today and tomorrow in connection with the major transitions: environmental, digital and global health.

-First key objective: Affirm the signature and scientific leadership of the University of Rennes around the three interdisciplinary transitions in environment, digital and global health
+First Key Objective: Affirm the signature and scientific leadership of the University of Rennes around the three interdisciplinary transitions: environment, digital and global health

 In partnership with national research organisations, the University of Rennes is building on its areas of excellence to increase the academic, socio-economic and international influence of the Rennes site around three major transitions based on a selected set of distinctive multidisciplinary themes:

 - Strategic materials

 - Sustainable and intelligent territories and networks

 Second Key Objective: Develop innovative research recognised at the highest international level for the benefit of society

 With its several internationally recognised sectors of excellence in research, the new institution is determined to further strengthen the scientific potential of the site, in particular through the implementation of the IRIS-E project proposed within the framework of the French government's PIA4 Investments for the Future Programme, in support of its activity related to the environmental transition.
 The consolidation of links with national research organisations, which characterises the governance and organisation of the University of Rennes into research centres (see below), is an asset in this respect.